-Even well-presented reasonable cause based penalty abatement requests are denied by the IRS.
+Even well-presented reasonable cause-based penalty abatement requests are denied by the IRS.
 It's often necessary for the taxpayer to file an appeal of the penalty abatement denial.

-During an IRS audit or during the IRS cp2000 process, the taxpayer can request that a reasonable attempt was made to properly report the tax liability in order to avoid the penalty assessment on top of the tax assessment.
+During an IRS audit or during the IRS cp2000 process, the taxpayer can request that a reasonable attempt be made to properly report the tax liability in order to avoid the penalty assessment on top of the tax assessment.